Tokenize bank information

-• Collect the customers Account and Routing Number in your user interface.
-Pass this information to the Trustly Tokenize API endpoint.
+• Data collection: You collect the customer’s Account Number and Routing Number in your user interface.

-• Trustly returns the token and optional verification data in an API response or batch file.
+• Token return: Trustly returns a unique account token and any optional verification data in the API response.

-You can optionally pass in more information to the request.
-For a full list of fields, consult the tokenize API reference.
+You can optionally pass in more information, such as customer details, or use the query parameter ?verifyAccount=true to perform account validation.
+For a full list of request fields, see the Tokenize Account API Reference.

 // POST https://{environment}[.trustly.com/api/v1/accounts/tokenize?verifyAccount=true](https://.trustly.com/api/v1/accounts/tokenize?verifyAccount=true)